-Germany has been an early advocate of a European banking union, integrating several elements into national law (e.g. rules for bank restructuring in a crisis) before EU standards emerged.
-Internationally, Germany argued vigorously in favor of coordinated, international steps to reform the global financial system.
+Germany has been an early advocate of a European banking union, integrating several elements into national law (e.g., rules for bank restructuring in a crisis) before EU standards emerged.
+Internationally, Germany argued vigorously in favor of coordinated, international steps to reform the global financial system and to eliminate tax and regulatory havens.
 In addition, Germany is one of the driving forces that helped to develop the G-20 summit into a first-class forum for international cooperation.
 Despite these efforts, however, Germany has also clearly defended the interests of its domestic banking system, particularly with respect to the special deposit insurance programs of state-owned savings banks (Sparkassen).
 The government remains concerned that pooling Europe's deposit insurance systems too early could result in the collectivization of bad bank debts.

 Although skeptical at first, the German government ultimately revised its position regarding the implementation of an EU level financial transaction tax (FTT).
 The European Commission proposed to introduce an FTT within the European Union by 2014.
 Later on, implementation was postponed until 2016.
 The proposal received mixed reviews among experts and policymakers.
 However, 11 EU member states, including Germany, are determined to introduce the FTT driven by the (contested) argument that it may reduce risky derivatives transactions, raise significant revenue and promote justice.
-The FTT was endangered by the withdrawal of Lithuania, Slovenia and Greece in late summer of 2015.
-The critical number of participating countries can still be met if the new Greek government commits to the FTT.
-However, while progress remains limited, Germany and France remain the strongest proponents of an EU FTT.
+The FTT was endangered by the withdrawal of Lithuania, Slovenia and Greece in late summer 2015.
+The critical number of participating countries can still be met if the Greek government recommits.
+While there has been limited progress, Germany and France remain the strongest proponents of an EU FTT.
+Now that its strongest opponent, the United Kingdom, is going to leave the EU, an FTT is more likely (Sachverständigenrat 2016: 156).
+However, in June 2016, while preparing for the G-20 summit in China, Finance Minister Wolfgang Schäuble (CDU) renewed demands for a global financial transaction tax.
+This may indicate an end to the EU FTT plans (Welt 2016).